2020-21 game bird hunting forecast

 Please return wings and tails of mountain quail and forest grouse; they provide important information about populations.
 Remove one entire wing and whole tail including small feathers.
 Place in paper collecting bags (your own or those provided at ODFW offices), one bird per bag.
 Mark the bag with the species, date taken, county where taken and general location taken.
 Drop it off at a designated collection sites (ODFW offices or collection barrels).
 Freeze the bag if you can’t drop it off right away.

-Upland game bird hunters should see an average year in Baker County.
+Upland game bird hunters should see a better than average year in Baker County.
 A mild winter and favorable spring conditions led to good chick production.
 Birds had good reproduction, chicks were of good size, and broods were generally large.

-Quail seem to be still trying to recover from the hard winter of 2016-17 and their numbers have been down the last couple of years.
-Chukar are making a quicker comeback, numbers seem to be about average.
+Quail seem to be still trying to recover from the hard winter of 2016-17 and their numbers have been down the last few years.
 Hunters should expect to see birds scattered in pockets of good habitat.
 A&H properties offer good upland hunting and access to public land.

 Hunting opportunities are limited in central Oregon as most upland bird populations are on private lands.
 The best opportunities for doves will be at lower elevations, including private agricultural lands, and adjoining BLM and Crooked River National Grasslands.
 Doves may use public lands for roosting and watering, and scouting these areas lands can help hunters locate these hunting opportunities.